 Understanding the Internal Revenue Service Power of Attorney

 The IRS Power of Attorney (POA) enables taxpayers to appoint a representative for tax matters.
 This document, known as Form 2848, specifies who can discuss and manage tax information with the IRS on behalf of the taxpayer.
-The taxpayer remains accountable for all decisions made under the POA unless explicitly revoked.
+Unless explicitly revoked, the taxpayer remains accountable for all decisions made under the POA.

 Form 2848 must include details such as the taxpayer’s identifying information, the tax matters and periods covered, and the representative’s information.
 Only authorized individuals, like attorneys, CPAs, or enrolled agents, can serve as representatives.
 The form requires the signature of both the taxpayer and the representative to become effective.